Lulzx/blog/_posts/2019-07-26-Hello-World.md

   O RLY?
 YA RLY   NO WAI!
 ```

 This world is huge, I love it when someone writes what I’m thinking about writing.
-The same happens almost everytime when any ideas come to my mind, I look up about it on the internet and find out that people have spent time on this figuring out the solutions and developing them.
-I used to consider this in different manner but now I think about this in a positive way.
+The same happens whenever any ideas come to my mind, I look up about it on the internet and find out that people have spent time on this figuring out the solutions and developing them.
+I used to consider this differently but now I positively think about this.

 This blog will be the place to post links which I find relevant and interesting.